PennockTech/smtpdane/README.md

 ## Invoking

 Invoke with `-help` to see help output listing known flags and defaults.
+See the examples below which make it clear how simple it normally is.

 Most commonly: `smtpdane -mx my-domain.example.org`